Seasons change, but what about my grief?

 Don’t have any strings attached when you do offer support or communicate your care.
 Be flexible and patient.
 If you are not taken up on your offer or responded to, wait a few weeks and reach out again.
 A simple “ I am thinking of you” communicates a lot without any added burden or pressure for the family to respond.

-Provide opportunities of respite and normalcy.
+Provide opportunities for respite and normalcy.
 Restaurant gift cards, coffee breaks, watching a movie/ sports, etc… whatever the family interests were before the illness will be a challenge to do in the midst of the illness.
 Providing opportunities to reconnect back to those things, however creative it might have to be, are generally appreciated.

 For more information about our Pathways Program or how to support a family with an advanced serious illness, please contact us email@example.com